 The main aim of my work is to attract the viewer to my images through visual aesthetic attraction, which then leads them by way of the caption, to become aware of the facts concerning the detrimental effects of marine plastic.
 I hope by presenting them in an accessible way will connect the issue to a wider audience, lead them to action and in some way help inspire change.
 If photography has the power to encourage people to act, to move them emotionally, or at the very least make them take notice, then this must surely be a vital element to stimulate debate, and ultimately change.

-The first project I created, called INDEFINITE, focused on single objects alongside captions that estimate how long each different type of plastic could remain in the sea before it breaks down.
+The first project I created for Sea of Artifacts, called INDEFINITE, focused on single objects alongside captions that estimate how long each different type of plastic could remain in the sea before it breaks down.
 It presented a time-line, telling a story of the marine environment on a nature reserve on the East coast of England in 2010, from a piece of rope that takes 1 Year to break down, and ending with the material polystyrene with the caption Indefinite, that whilst it breaks down into smaller pieces never ever goes away.
 The objects shown are unwashed and unaltered, as found, and with forms and shapes reminiscent of sea creatures, the very materials that prove fatal to the animals and organisms themselves.

 Scattered down the black wall of the gallery are 276 pieces of plastic from large shards to microplastic particles.
 This plastic has been recovered from the stomach of a ninety-day old Albatross chick, a sample loaned to me from a scientist that recovered them on the island of Midway in the middle of the North Pacific ocean.